-Following the implementation of the Prospectus Directive, in order to carry out an offering of securities in another member state of the European Economic Area (EEA), a Luxembourg issuer must obtain the approval of the CSSF on the prospectus and make an application for the delivery of a certificate of approval to the ESA and the competent authority of the EEA member state in which the public offering is contemplated.
-Within three trading days following such application or, within one trading day after approval of the prospectus by the CSSF (if the application has been submitted at the same time on the first filing of the prospectus), the CSSF issues a certificate of approval to the competent authority of the other jurisdiction, specifying that the prospectus has been drawn up in accordance with the Prospectus Directive and is valid for any public offerings carried out in any member state of the EU.
+Following the implementation of the 2010 Prospectus Directive, in order to carry out an offering of securities in another member state of the European Economic Area (EEA), a Luxembourg issuer must obtain the approval of the CSSF on the prospectus and make an application for the delivery of a certificate of approval to the ESMA and the competent authority of the EEA member state in which the public offering is contemplated.
+Within three trading days following such application, or within one trading day after approval of the prospectus by the CSSF (if the application has been submitted at the same time on the first filing of the prospectus), the CSSF issues a certificate of approval to the competent authority of the other jurisdiction, specifying that the prospectus has been drawn up in accordance with the 2010 Prospectus Directive and is valid for any public offerings carried out in any member state of the EU.
+If needed, the said certificate shall enclose a translation of the summary produced under the responsibility of the issuer.